usc-mrel/python-ismrmrd-server/doc/docker.md

 For some image analysis code, additional packages or libraries may be required.
 To create a Docker image with these additional packages, start with the ``kspacekelvin/fire-python`` image (created above) and add ``RUN`` commands corresponding to how the packages would be installed via command line.
 Temporary files created during each ``RUN`` command are kept in the final image, so group installations of multiple packages from the same manager (e.g. apt or pip) whenever possible.
 An example for installation of PyTorch is provided in [docker/pytorch/Dockerfile](../docker/pytorch/Dockerfile).
 Alternatively, it is possible to copy the main [Dockerfile](../docker/Dockerfile) and modify it directly.
 An example for this approach can be found in [docker/pytorch/Dockerfile_standalone](../docker/pytorch/Dockerfile_standalone).

 When determining the required packages, an interactive approach is often useful.
-Build the existing Dockerfile by opening a command prompt in the folder containing the python-ismrmrd-server repo:
+Build the existing Dockerfile by opening a command prompt in the `python-ismrmrd-server` repo folder and run:
 ```
 docker build --no-cache -t fire-python -f docker/Dockerfile ./
 ```